robinsax/toolkit.js/README.md

 toolkit.js is a Javascript helper library which aims to reduce boilerplate and improve code maintainability.
-It features DOM manipulation utilities, an AJAX interface, and live data to DOM binding, and is well suited projects both simple and complex.
+It features DOM manipulation utilities, an AJAX interface, and live data to DOM binding.

 ## What's it like?
 The following code sample is a demonstration of two of toolkit's most powerful